AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

-    Takes two images -- the first is the "foreground" and the second is the "background" -- and uses the pixels of the foreground to replace those of the backgroud, with foreground pixel (0,0) being pasted to the background at the *location* specified (expressed as `+xpos+ypos`, e.g., `+100+50`, or of course using `-` for negative offsets).
+    Takes two images -- the first is the "foreground" and the second is the "background" -- and uses the pixels of the foreground to replace those of the background, with foreground pixel (0,0) being pasted to the background at the *location* specified (expressed as `+xpos+ypos`, e.g., `+100+50`, or of course using `-` for negative offsets).
 Only pixels within the actual data region of the foreground image are pasted in this